RYA Day Skipper Practical Sail Tips – How to Be Prepared

 While food and snacks should be provided it can also be worthwhile to take your own favourite snacks for when you need that extra energy boost.
 Coffee or tea lovers may also want to take their favourite brand too.

-How Should You Pack for a Sail Cruising Trip?
+How Should I Pack for a Sail Cruising Trip?

 Firstly, make sure you use a collapsible bag.
 Rigid suitcases are not only not suitable for boats but will generally not fit anywhere to store them.
 A bag that is easy to stow away is what is needed onboard vessels.